AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - Reproducible: synthetic truth generation, sparse sampling and reconstruction workflows are fully configuration-driven.

-- Engineering-ready: reconstructed IC fields are directly translated into parameters usable in mooring and anchor workflows.
+- Engineering-ready: reconstructed Ic fields are directly translated into parameters usable in mooring and anchor workflows.

 - Site-conditioned: the framework is explicitly tied to the reconstructed Celtic Sea offshore domain and associated floating wind context.